marnifora/alzheimer_classification/documentation.md

 	DIF - different diagnosis (for example Mild Cognitive Impairment) NL - normal
 	NN - no data
+- genome_stats.txt - file with information about number of patients and SNPs on each chromosome

 ##### Output:
 - Y_chr.csv - list of diagnoses coded as 0 (NL) or 1 (AD) in the order corresponding to the order in pid_chr file.
 Patients with DIF diagnosis was excluded from this file.
 - dif_chr.txt - list of IDs of patients having other diagnosis than NL/AD and number of line in which they are written in pid_chr file
+- genome_stats.txt (UPDATED)

 ##### Cmd parameters:
 - -indir [DIR] - input directory